 - Product Builders/Configurators

 Configurators commonly store all steps, rules, and pricing logic in a single JSON metafield.
 That works, until it grows.
 Existing builders continue functioning.
 The problem arises when adding new logic or markets.
-Write operations can fail once the field exceeds 16KB.
+Write operations can fail once the field exceeds 128KB.

 The solution lies in structured modelling: separating rules, steps, and entities instead of nesting everything into one blob.
 In complex configurator projects like our work with Self-Named, scaling product logic required careful structuring of data to keep performance predictable as the catalogue and option layers expanded.